cnlohr/gaia_dr2_hipparcos/README.md

+## DISCLAIMER: THIS PROJECT IS INCOMPLETE AS COMMITTED.
+It does not perform the correlation from DR2->HIP completely.

 # Gaia DR2 processor for interstitial use with Hipparcos for use with computer graphics.

 The idea of this project is to provide a large subsection of the Gaia DR2 stars